Bible Criticism

 VII.
 The Promise of Spirit-Guided Revelation

-Christ promised His apostles divine assistance in the production of Scripture:
+Christ explicitly promised His apostles divine assistance in the reception and communication of revelation.
+On the night before His crucifixion, He declared:

-“The Holy Ghost… shall teach you all things, and bring all things to your remembrance.”
+“The Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”
 (John 14:26)

 VIII.
 Theological Consequences of Biblical Criticism